 Duration: 1 year

-Start date: mid-August
+Start date: end of August

 Degree: master degree, Dutch teaching qualification ‘eerstegraads onderwijsbevoegdheid’ and World Teachers Programme certificate